dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

 # Security Considerations {#secc}

-Informally, X-Wing is secure if SHA3 is secure, and either
-    X25519 is secure, or ML-KEM-768 is secure.
+Informally, X-Wing is secure if SHA3 is secure, and either X25519 is secure, or ML-KEM-768 is secure.

-More precisely, if SHA3-256 and SHAKE256 may be modelled as a random oracle,
-    then the IND-CCA2 security of X-Wing
-    is bounded by the IND-CCA2 security of ML-KEM-768, and the gap-CDH security of Curve25519, see TODO.
+More precisely, if SHA3-256 and SHAKE256 may be modelled as a random oracle, then the IND-CCA2 security of X-Wing is bounded by the IND-CCA2 security of ML-KEM-768, and the gap-CDH security of Curve25519, see TODO.

-TODO expand
+X-Wing relies on the internal contruction of its cryptographic components, and assumes:

+- ML-KEM commits to the public key when computing the shared secret

+- ML-KEM is IND-CCA2 secure

+- X25519 is gap-CDH secure

+- MK-KEM is collision-resistant (link to proof sketch later)

+- SHAKE/SHA3 is used as the combiner which allows us to not need an HMAC construction

+Because of these properties, unlike a generic hybrid KEM combiner of IND-CCA KEM components, X-Wing does not need to to commit to the ML-KEM ciphertext to achieve IND-CCA security, and as long as X25519 OR ML-KEM768 remains secure, X-Wing remains IND-CCA2 secure.

 # IANA Considerations